 Tests may or may not be needed depending on symptoms and the causes that doctors suspect.
 For children with warning signs, doctors typically measure the oxygen concentration in blood using a clip-on sensor (pulse oximetry) and take a chest x-ray.
 These tests are also done if children have a chronic cough or if a cough is worsening.
-Doctors may also do other tests depending on what they find during the history and physical examination (see see Some Causes and Features of Cough in Children).
+Doctors may also do other tests depending on what they find during the history and physical examination (see Table 2: Some Causes and Features of Cough in Children).

 For children without warning signs, tests are rarely done if the cough has lasted 4 weeks or less and cold symptoms are present.
 In such cases, the cause is usually a viral infection.

 Tests also may not be needed if symptoms strongly suggest a cause.
 In such cases, doctors may simply start treatment for the presumed cause.
 However, if symptoms persist despite treatment, tests are often done.

 Treatment focuses on treating the cause (for example, antibiotics for bacterial pneumonia or antihistamines for allergic postnasal drip).

 To relieve cough symptoms, parents have often been advised to use home remedies such as having the child inhale moist air (as from a vaporizer or in a hot shower) and drink extra fluids.
 Although these remedies are harmless, there is little scientific evidence that they make any difference in how children feel.